laro/Cilia/3 Advanced/2 (Smart) Pointers.md

 ### Type^ pointer

-A pointer with shared ownership: the object will be deleted when all "its" pointers are deleted (e.g. go out of scope).
+A pointer with shared ownership: the object will be deleted when all of "its" pointers are destroyed (e.g. when all of them go out of scope).
 Inspired by C++/CLI.

 ```